-Г 4.
-Fragmentation of EU infrastructure service quality - it is not as easy to obtain a construction permit (depending on administrative infrastructure of the country) or a grid connection offer (depending on the distributed network infrastructure of the country) in all EU27 countries, due to a difference in infrastructure financing and implementation of the Energy Single Market rules.
+4. Fragmentation of infrastructure service quality - it is not as easy to obtain a construction permit (depending administrative infrastructure of the country) or a grid connection offer (depending the on distributed network infrastructure of the country) in all EU27 countries, due to a difference infrastructure financing and implementation of the Energy Single Market rules.

 Publication of our survey of average grid connection times in December to support this claim.
 We can disclose the figures in anticipation if needed.

 Electricity Market Design EU Grids Action Plan Have an EU-level monitoring of available grid capacity / grid connection times across the EU, for reporting at the European Semester.

 Have a strategic committee to monitor implementation of EU Law with regard to grids.

 5. Fragmentation of the labour market due to a lack of common EU recognition of solar skills (electricians mostly, as well as DC installers).
-There is no recognition of electrical competences under the Service Directive, meaning that it is difficult for electricians and solar workers to travel across borders and work abroad.
-We have surveyed our members and will publish results in our upcoming Skills paper.
-We can disclose the elements in anticipation if needed Service Directive Renewable Energy Directive & Energy Performance of Buildings Directive both have elements.
+There is no recognition of electrical competences under the Service Directive, meaning that it is difficult for electricians and solar workers to travel across borders and work abroad. members and will publish results in our Service Directive Renewable Energy Directive & Energy Performance of Buildings Directive both have elements.
 6. Potential fragmentation of tender design, due to inconsistent implementation of non-price criteria.
 NZIA